Bandwagon Effect Bias – People Follow the Crowd

 Historically, when the circus came to town, a parade was held.
 After the tents were erected and before the first performance, colorful horse-drawn wagons went down small-town Main Streets.
 Animals, clowns and performers rode on horseback and in wagons.

 The last wagon in the parade carried the circus band.
 When the bandwagon went by, the crowd followed the music and parade to the big tent.
 That’s the origin of the name of this universal human bias.

 Why We Copy What Others Do

 - The Larger the Crowd, the Greater the Effect – Conversion rates increase when website visitors see information about how many people have acted on offers.
+Sales go up when salespeople know how to use numbers to persuade.
 Use actual, specific numbers, not words, to maximize the impact.For example: “25,600 satisfied customers have trusted us.”
 In calls to action, saying “473 people purchased this product in July” can trigger the bandwagon effect.
 Numbers matter to the fast-thinking brain.